-"Standard of Care?"
+"STANDARD OF CARE?"

-"In all medical probability, the retinal break/ corneal perforation/ whatever-it-may be was present at the time of your examination and because you failed to see and diagnose it, you fell below the standard of care.
-Because the standard of care dictates that you would have seen and diagnosed it.
-And because you didn't, you were nealigent".
+"In all medical probability, the retinal break/ corneal perforation/ whatever-it-may be was examin end dir and dia standal and ard of care dia seen and diagnosed it.
+And because you didn't, you were negligent".